 Current Registration Requirements for Drones:

-Commercial drone operators are required to obtain a 333 exemption.
+Commercial drone operators are required to obtain a 44807 exemption or fly under Part 107.
 The exemptions being given out say, “All aircraft operated in accordance with this exemption must be identified by serial number, registered in accordance with 14 CFR part 47, and have identification (N−Number) markings in accordance with 14 CFR part 45, Subpart C. Markings must be as large as practicable.”
 This is in addition to the manned aircraft which are registering with the FAA.
 This is currently ONLY for commercial drones while recreational drones are not required to register their drones.

 “The Department of Transportation is reviewing whether the FAA has the authority to require drones be registered at their point of sale, Transportation Secretary Anthony Foxx told CBS News on Friday.”